candidateiji/senior-test/EXPLANATION.md

+# Commit 6: implementing the second use-case `getOngoingTrialsByCountry`

+This will use the already existing `getOngoingTrials` use-case and won't expose an HTTP route but a console definition instead

+---

 # Commit 5: creating the `http` app

 I've a simple `fastify` app that will accept routes by the different modules to create a full server